Ichiban comply with retail codes of practice thanks to automation

 Ichiban UK Ltd is the largest sushi manufacturer in the UK.
-They produce both own label and branded authentic sushi for major retailers in a growing UK market.
-At their single site in Suffolk they employ over 450 staff in a 24/7 operation, last year alone they cooked around 1200 tonnes of rice.
+The company produces both own label and branded authentic sushi for major retailers in a growing UK market.
+At their single site in Suffolk they employ over 450 staff in a 24/7 operation, last year alone they cooked around 1,200 tonnes of rice.

 Ichiban UK Ltd contacted OAL to investigate the implementation of a label verification and date code control system in response to the introduction of stricter rules, regulations and codes of practices set by retailers.
 Breaches of these codes of practice can result in substantial fines as well as loss of reputation.

 The increasing consumption and popularity of sushi meant any installation needed to minimise downtime to maintain capacity.
 Ichiban UK hoped to use the installed system for both compliance and to drive operational efficiency and productivity on the shop floor.

 OAL Autocoding was installed across four packing lines at Ichiban to ensure the correct label, date code and price has been applied to products.
 A touch screen terminal was installed on each line that linked to scanners, C Wrap labellers, Ice printers (Ice Thermal Transfer labeller), and Mettler Toledo checkweighers with a master database of products.
 A fifth mimic terminal was installed in the Low-Risk area for operators to carry out routine quality checks and to scan outer case label barcodes, ensuring products are packed in the correct case.
 Three interesting features of the system are: